dabeaz/curio/docs/reference.rst

    If called on a task that has been cancelled, the `__cause__` attribute is set to :exc:`CancelledError`.

-.. asyncmethod:: Task.cancel(*, exc=CancelledError)
+.. asyncmethod:: Task.cancel()

    Cancels the task.
 This raises a :exc:`CancelledError` exception in the task which may choose to handle it in order to perform cleanup actions.
 Does not return until the task actually terminates.
-If you want to change the exception raised, supply a different exception as the *exc* argument.
    Curio only allows a task to be cancelled once.
 If this method is somehow invoked more than once on a still running task, the second request will merely wait until the task is cancelled from the first request.
 If the task has already run to completion, this method does nothing and returns immediately.
 Returns ``True`` if the task was actually cancelled. ``False`` is returned if the task was already finished prior to the cancellation request.

 The following public attributes are available of :class:`Task` instances: